tflori/angular-translator/docs/TranslationLoader.md

 ---
 layout: default
-title: TranslateLoader
+title: TranslationLoader
-permalink: /TranslateLoader.html
+permalink: /TranslationLoader.html
 ---
-# TranslateLoader
+# TranslationLoader

-This abstract class has to be used to define a new `TranslateLoader`.
-A `TranslateLoader` has to define a method `load` with the following footprint `load(lang: string): Promise<Object>`.
+This abstract class has to be used to define a new `TranslationLoader`.
+A `TranslationLoader` has to define a method `load` with the following footprint `load(options: any): Promise<object>`.
 To inject the loader to [TranslateService](docs/TranslateService.md) it has to have the annotation `@Injectable()`.

 ## Load method

-This is the only method required in a `TranslateLoader`.
+This is the only method required in a `TranslationLoader`.
 The loader gets a string for the language that should be loaded (defined in `TranslateConfig` see [TranslateConfig](docs/TranslateConfig.md)).
 The loader should be able to load every language provided there.